oliviaott/Resume/README.md

 **ASB** (2010-17)
 - Held leadership positions throughout middle and high school to help engage student body in school activities and leadership

+**North Coast Calvary Church** (2014-2016)
+- Coached 150 children aged 5-9 each summer in culinary skills and leadership